 Phone: (657) 278-8171

 Dr. Kenneth John Faller II received his Ph.D. in Electrical Engineering from Florida International University (FIU) in 2009.
 From 2009 to 2011, Dr. Faller was a NASA postdoctoral research fellow.
 His research interests are in the areas of Digital Signal Processing (DSP) and embedded systems.
 He has published several peer-reviewed papers as part of his research.
 At CSUF, Dr. Faller has taught several engineering courses ranging from the freshman level to the graduate level.
 His teaching interests are in the areas of computer architecture, embedded systems, mixed-signal design, hardware security, and DSP.
 The courses he has taught since joining CSUF include microcontrollers, embedded processor interfacing, current topics: wearable computers, hardware security, computer organization and design, advanced computer architecture, and real-time audio processing.
 He is the co-director of the Center for Collaborative Research and Prototype Development (CCRPD) and the co-advisor of the IEEE Computer Society (CS) chapter at CSUF .

 Phone: (657) 278-7274

-This Fall 2016, Dr. Rakesh Mahto joins the Computer Engineering Program as an Assistant Professor.
+Dr. Rakesh Mahto joined the Computer Engineering Program in fall 2016, as an Assistant Professor.
 He received his PhD in Computer Engineering from the University of New Mexico (UNM).
 Dr. Mahto taught several undergraduate courses from freshman to senior level.
 He also mentored many undergraduate students in their senior design projects.
 Prior to joining the doctoral studies at UNM, Dr. Mahto received his M.S. in Electrical Engineering from California State University, Fullerton (CSUF).
 His research interests include photovoltaics, design application of FPGAs, low power design, mixed signal system design, hardware security, and RF electronics.
 His teaching interest includes digital system design using FPGA, hardware security, computer architecture, VLSI and analog electronics.